sadanandpai/javascript-code-challenges/challenges/functions-challenges.md

 <br />

-#### Q6
-### Create a function which takes another function as an argument and makes it eligible for currying or partial application
+### Q. Create a function which takes another function as an argument and makes it eligible for currying or partial application

 - Function can take another function as argument and accept the arguments on the returned functions till the expected arguments are reached
 - The arguments can be 1 or multiple, and the actual function will be called once the count of expected arguments are reached